Mark Hollingsworth: Career

 From 1981 to 1983, Hollingsworth was the chaplain of the Cathedral School for Boys in San Francisco, California.
 He served as the associate rector of St. Francis in-the-Fields Church in Harrods Creek, Kentucky from 1983 to 1986.
 Next, he was rector of St. Anne's in-the-Fields in Lincoln, Massachusetts from 1986 to 1994.
 From 1994 to 2004, he was the Archdeacon of the Diocese of Massachusetts.

-On November 15, 2003, Hollingsworth was elected the 11th and current bishop of the Episcopal Diocese of Ohio.
+On November 15, 2003, Hollingsworth was elected the 11th bishop of the Episcopal Diocese of Ohio.
 He was consecrated on April 17, 2004, in Cleveland, Ohio.

 Hollingsworth founded Epiphany at Sea, a program taking inner-city middle school students to sea on fishing schooners.
 He was a conference leader for CREDO, and served on its advisory board.
 His is also a trustee for the Bexley-Seabury Seminary, Episcopal Preaching Foundation, the Ocean Classroom Foundation, the Church Divinity School of the Pacific, and Kenyon College.